Ladder Safety Tips

 • Ensure ladders are set on firm ground and against a solid support during use.

-• When using a non-self-supporting ladder, which must lean against a wall or other support, be sure to position it at such an angle that the horizontal distance from the top support to the foot of the ladder is about 1/4 the working length of the ladder.
+• When using a non-self-supporting ladder, which must lean against a wall or other support, be sure to position it at such an angle that the horizontal distance from the top support to the foot of the ladder is about one-fourth the working length of the ladder.

 • Always completely open the step ladder and make certain it is stable before using it.